-What is a project charter?
+What is a project charter in project management?
 Any project has important documents to serve the working process, so the need for Project Charter is extremely important.
 If you are a person who holds important positions in the business, who is responsible for implementing projects, then this term is not too unfamiliar.
 Or if you are preparing for your PMP exam, then this term is a must-have in your study material.
 In this article, you will learn more information about project charter which will help you have an overview of it as well as better prepare for your PMP exam.

 What is a project charter?